Kong/kongponents/docs/components/modal.md

 # Modal

-KModal is a modal window component with overlay.
+KModal is a pop-up modal component with a background overlay.

 :::tip NOTE
-Consider using [KPrompt component](/components/prompt) instead if your use case is one of the below:
+If your use-case matches one of the scenarios below, consider using [KPrompt](/components/prompt) instead:
-* you need a simple pop-up element to ask user to confirm their action
+* you need a simple pop-up dialog to ask user to confirm their action
-* you need user's input
+* the user performed an action and you first require them to provide input text
-* you don't need much customization options for modal window layout
+* you don't need many customization options for a simple modal with action buttons
 :::

 <KButton @click="modal1Visible = true">Modal</KButton>